manhattannn/cm-mnn/sites/all/modules/cma/reservations/modules/reservations_project_suggestor/README.txt

     - Field Type: the field type of the field you added to the Reservation form
     -  Validate Producer Project Membership?
-       - Check this box if you want to validate that the producer is a member of the project 3 - grant permission on the Node -  Reservation: Create new content for those who need to click the project suggestor button
+       - Check this box if you want to validate that the producer is a member of the project

 How to Apply GNU AFFERO GENERAL PUBLIC LICENSE Terms to Your New Programs - see LICENSE.txt